carehart/kubevela.io/docs/case-studies/gitops.md

 GitOps is a continuous delivery method that allows developers to automatically deploy applications by changing code and declarative configurations in a Git repository, with Git-centric operations such as PR and commit.
 For detailed benefits of GitOps, please check [this article](https://www.weave.works/blog/what-is-gitops-really).

-KubeVela as an declarative application delivery control plane can be naturally used in GitOps approach, and this will provide below extra bonus to end users alongside with GitOps benefits:
+KubeVela as a declarative application delivery control plane can be used naturally in a GitOps approach, providing the following benefits:
 - application delivery workflow (CD pipeline)
-  - i.e. KubeVela supports pipeline style application delivery process in GitOps, instead of simply declaring final status;
+  - i.e. KubeVela supports pipeline-style application delivery process in GitOps, instead of simply declaring final status;
-- handling deployment dependencies and designing typologies (DAG);
+- handling of deployment dependencies and designing typologies (DAG);
-- unified higher level abstraction atop various GitOps tools' primitives;
+- unified higher-level abstraction atop various GitOps tools' primitives;
 - declare, provision and consume cloud resources in unified application definition;
 - various out-of-box deployment strategies (Canary, Blue-Green ...);
 - various out-of-box hybrid/multi-cloud deployment policies (placement rule, cluster selectors etc.);
-- Kustomize-style patch for multi-env deployment without the need to learn Kustomize at all;
+- Kustomize-style patch for multi-env deployment without need to learn Kustomize at all;
 - ... and much more.

-In this section, we will introduce steps of using KubeVela directly in GitOps approach.
+In this section, we will introduce the steps for using KubeVela directly in a GitOps approach.

-This article will separate into two perspectives:
+This article will consider two perspectives:

-1. For platform administrators/SREs, they can update the config in Git repo.
-It will trigger automated re-deployment.
+1. For platform administrators/SREs, they can update the config in a Git repo, which will trigger automated re-deployment.

-2. For developers, they can update the app source code and then push it to Git.
-It will trigger building latest image and re-deployment.
+2. For developers, they can update the app source code and push it to Git, which will trigger building the latest image and re-deployment.

-> Note: you can also use it with existing tools such as ArgoCD with similar steps, detailed guides will be added in following releases.
+> Note: you can also use Kubevela with existing tools such as ArgoCD with similar steps; detailed guides will be added in following releases.

 ## For platform administrators/SREs

-Platform administrators/SREs prepares the Git repo for operational config.
+Platform administrators/SREs prepare the Git repo for operational config.
 Every config change will be traceable by that.
 KubeVela will watch the repo and apply changes to the clusters.

 ![alt](../resources/ops-flow.jpg)

 ## Setup Config Repository

-> The configuration files are from the [Example Repo](https://github.com/kubevela/samples/tree/master/09.GitOps_Demo/for-SREs).
+> These configuration files are from the [Example Repo](https://github.com/kubevela/samples/tree/master/09.GitOps_Demo/for-SREs).

-In this example, we will deploy an application and a database, the application uses the database to store data.
+In this example, we will deploy an application and a database.
+The application uses the database to store data.

-The structure of the config repository looks below:
+The structure of the config repository is:

-* The `clusters/` contains the GitOps config.
+* The `clusters/` directory contains the GitOps config.
 It will command KubeVela to watch the specified repo and apply latest changes.
-* The `apps/` contains the Application yaml for deploying the user-facing app.
+* `apps/` contains the Application yaml for deploying the user-facing app.
-* The `infrastructure/` contains infrastructure tools, i.e. MySQL database.
+* `infrastructure/` contains infrastructure tools, i.e. MySQL database.

 ```shell
 ├── apps